AshwiniTembhurne/career_track_project/README.md

 ## Agile Development Process

 CareerTrack was developed using Agile methodologies, with the project being divided into sprints.
-Each sprint focused on different aspects of the application, from user authentication to job application management.
-User stories and tasks were tracked using tools like Trello or Jira, ensuring that the project stayed on track and met deadlines.
+Each sprint focused on different aspects of the application, from user authentication to job application management.For user story management, I utilized GitHub's Project Board (also known as Kanban board) to organize and track the progress of tasks and user stories efficiently,[Here is the link of GitHub's Project Board](https://github.com/users/AshwiniTembhurne/projects/4/views/1)

 ### Sprint Overview